-A list of relevant business permits/licenses including expiration dates.
+A developer must provide list of relevant business permits/licenses including expiration dates.

 Subcontractors or Partnerships

 If applicable, explain the relationship(s) between the Proposer and any third-party developers, subcontractors, or community partners that might influence the Proposer's development plan.